 Email the TEFL school and thank them for the job offer.
 Try saying, "Thank you for offering me a position at X school.
 I'm very excited about the prospect of teaching at your school.
 I have received the contract and have a couple of questions I would like to ask/clarify about it."
 Then list your questions.

-For example, your says that an English teacher will teach 25 hours, you could ask how long an hour is.
+For example, if your contract says that an English teacher will teach 25 hours, you could ask how long an hour is.
 Sometimes 40 or 50 minutes is considered an hour in some teaching contracts.
 Another example, is that you are an experienced teacher with five years experience.
 Their advert says that they pay $1000 to $2000 but they have only offered you $1100.
 You could say something like "I have a question regarding the salary.
 In the contract it says that I will receive 1100 USD, however, I feel that my five years experience would make me eligible for a higher salary."

 Some employers have a chart to determine salary.
 For example, TEFL teachers with a BA are paid X and TEFL teachers who have a BA + TEFL cert get paid Y. Other employers don't use this method.
 The best thing to do is know how much teachers are paid in that country.